Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Congestion Warning {#ctrl-pkt-congestion}

 The Congestion Warning control packet is reserved for future use.
-Its purpose is to signal a sender about a kind of congestion happening at the receiving side.
+Its purpose is to allow a receiver to signal a sender that there is congestion happening at the receiving side.
+The expected behaviour is that upon receiving this packet the sender slows down its sending rate by increasing the minimum inter-packet sending interval by a discrete value (posited to be 12.5%).

-There is no condition to send this type of packet defined yet.
+Note that the conditions for a receiver to issue this type of packet are not yet defined.
-However, if the sender receives this packet, it slows down sending rate increasing the minimum inter packet sending interval by a discrete value (12.5%).

 ~~~
  0                   1                   2                   3